Vinnie Patterson

 Vincent "Vinnie" Patterson is a fictional character from the Australian soap opera Home and Away, played by Ryan Kwanten.
 He made his first on screen appearance on 14 July 1997 and departed on 1 March 2002.
 The character made a brief return appearance in the episode shown on 19 November 2004 without Kwanten reprising the role, appearing wearing a bear costume and played by an uncredited actor.

 Development

-Kwanten previously appeared in the serial as a young boy in 1994.
+Kwanten previously appeared in the serial in 1992 and 1994.

 In 1999, Vinnie was diagnosed with testicular cancer.
 Vinnie is devastated by the diagnosis and is left terrified about his future.
 Kwanten told Jason Herbison of Inside Soap that the illness is probably the biggest thing that can happen to the male ego and that it would obviously affect Vinnie badly as he has a very big ego.
 The actor added "He is proud of his manhood and he thinks he's God's gift, so this is going to cut him down to size, so to speak."